-Integrating research and data collection into education, particularly in local STEAM research, has the potential to inform inclusive and impactful education initiatives that align with community needs and aspirations.
-This could be achieved through collaborative action research with families and special consideration given to the neighborhood.
-This research should focus on understanding the history and culture of the local community and establishing connections between community heritage and STEAM activities.
+Integrating research and data collection into education, particularly in local STEAM research, to capitalize on its potential to inform inclusive and impactful initiatives in education that align with community needs and aspirations.
+This could be achieved through collaborative research with families and through special consideration given to neighborhood.
+This research should focus on understanding the history and culture of the local community and establishing connections between the community's heritage and STEAM activities.
 By involving families in the research process, a deeper understanding of the local context leads to more meaningful and relevant STEAM initiatives.
-Additionally, the research process should include the evaluation of STEAM proposals from a Universal Design perspective, taking into account diverse perspectives and needs, without color-blindness or gender-blindness biases.
+Additionally, the research process should include the evaluation of STEAM proposals from a Universal Design perspective, taking into account diverse perspectives and needs, without biases involving ethnicity, gender, or culture.